What Is Cardio And Why Should You Do It?

 2. Your heart is a muscle

-Especially weightlifters often don’t seem to realize this, but the heart is a muscle that needs exercise like any other.
-Otherwise it will get weaker and weaker.
+Especially weightlifters often don’t seem to realize this, but the heart is a muscle that needs exercise, too.
+If it doesn’t, it will get weaker like any other muscle.

 Imagine your heart like a six-cylinder engine: when it’s brand new, all six are ready for you, just waiting to put out that big roar of power.
 Then, for the next twenty years, you drive that motor with just two of the six cylinders, because you want to save fuel.
 The other four never move.
 That is, until you decide that after all that time you want to crank that old baby up again.
 How do you think those four long-neglected cylinders will react?